concawe/LNAPL-Toolbox-/www/01_LNAPL-Overview/app_info.md

 <h3><b>What is the Vision Behind the Concawe LNAPL Toolbox?</b></h3>

-<h4>Concawe envisioned compiling a unique collection of useful tools, calculators, data, and resources to help LNAPL scientists and engineers better understand how to manage LNAPL at their sites.</h4>
+<h4>Concawe envisioned compiling a unique collection of useful tools, calculators, data, and resources to help LNAPL scientists and engineers better understand how to manage LNAPL at their sites.<br><br>

+Considerable efforts have been made to assure the accuracy and reliability of the information contained in this publication.
+However, neither Concawe nor any company participating in Concawe can accept liability for any loss, damage or injury whatsoever resulting from the use of this information. <br><br>

+This report does not necessarily represent the views of any company participating in Concawe.</h4>

 <h3><b>How is the Toolbox Organized?</b></h3>